Your College Budget: What Every Student Must IncludeTweet

-If you want to join a gym (a great way to make sure you’re staying healthy at college!), most schools have facilities just for students, but there may be a fee.
+If you want to join a gym (a great way to make sure you’re staying healthy at college!), most schools have facilities just for students, but again, there may be a fee.

 Depending on your school’s location, you may have to include the cost of transportation to and from campus in your college budget.
 There may be on-campus transportation that students have to pay to use.
 If your campus is urban, you also may want to take public transportation to explore the city.

 The amount of transportation costs in your college budget will depend on the location and size of your campus.
-Some schools are so small and rural that the only transportation you’ll need is your own two feet!
+Some schools are so small that the only transportation you’ll need is your own two feet!